regiwitanto/auth-service/README.md

 - `make docker-build` - Build Docker image
 - `make docker-up` - Start Docker containers
 - `make docker-down` - Stop Docker containers

+## Testing

+This project follows Go's standard testing conventions with tests co-located with the code they test.
+The service implements multiple layers of testing:

+1. **Unit Tests** - Test individual components in isolation with dependencies mocked
+2. **Integration Tests** - Test interactions between components
+3. **End-to-End Tests** - Test the complete flow through the system

+### Running Tests

+- `make test` - Run all tests
+- `make test-unit` - Run unit tests only
+- `make test-integration` - Run integration tests only
+- `make test-coverage` - Generate test coverage report

+### Test Organization

+- Tests are co-located with the code they test
+- Black-box testing is used where appropriate with `_test` package suffix
+- Mocks are provided in `internal/testutil/mocks`
+- Integration tests can be skipped in CI by setting the `CI=true` environment variable

 ## License